MakanAKaregar/RPR/README.md

 # 3. Installing nextCloud on the RPR <a name="Installing nextCloud on the RPR"></a>

-When streaming of NMEA data is preferred for real-time applications (Option II in Figure 2), the nextCloud and other client-server software can be installed on the RPR.
+When streaming of NMEA data is preferred for real-time applications, the nextCloud and other client-server software can be installed on the RPR.
 We keep updates of following guide in https://github.com/MakanAKaregar/RPR.

 #### A) Install nextCloud server:

-3.1 Update your package repositories and install apache web server software.
+3.1 Update your package repositories and install <code>apache</code> web server software.

 <code>sudo apt update</code>